rancher/docs/content/k3s/latest/en/security/self_assessment/_index.md

 Verify that the `--encryption-provider-config` argument is set to a EncryptionConfigfile.
 Additionally, ensure that the `EncryptionConfigfile` has all the desired resources covered especially any secrets.

 **Remediation:**
-K3s server needs to be ran with the follow, `--kube-apiserver-arg='encryption-provider-config=/path/to/encryption_config'`
+K3s server needs to be ran with the follow, `--kube-apiserver-arg='encryption-provider-config=/path/to/encryption_config'`.
+This can be done by running k3s with the `--secrets-encryptiuon` argument which will configure the encryption provider.

 #### 1.2.34